YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 Freezes or prevents updates on all regions of the current global directory.

 * The FREEZE qualifier freezes all GDS regions except those previously frozen by another process.
 Regions frozen by a particular process are associated with that process.
 * A frozen region may be unfrozen for updates in one of two ways: The process which froze the region may unfreeze it with the -NOFREEZE qualifier; or another process may override the freeze in conjunction with the -OVERRIDE qualifier.
-For more information on a preferred method of manipulating FREEZE, refer to “FREEZE ”.
+For more information on a preferred method of manipulating FREEZE, refer to "FREEZE ".
 * By default, the -NOFREEZE qualifier unfreezes only those GDS regions that were previously frozen by a process.
 Once a region is unfrozen, it may be updated by any process.
 To unfreeze all GDS regions of the Global Directory, use the -OVERRIDE qualifier.
 * DSE releases any FREEZE it holds when it exits, therefore, use the same DSE invocation or SPAWN to perform operations after executing the ALL -FREEZE command.